Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron

 \section{Abstract}

 We make a perturbative calculation of neutrino scattering and absorption in hot and dense hyperonic neutron-star matter in the presence of a strong magnetic field.
-We find that the absorption cross-sections show a remarkable angular dependence in that the neutrino absorption strength is reduced in a direction parallel to the magnetic field and enhanced in the opposite direction.
-This asymmetry in the neutrino absorbtion can be as much as 2.2 \% of the entire neutrino momentum for an interior magnetic field of $\sim 2 \times 10^{17}$G. We estimate the pulsar kick velocities associated with this asymmetry in a fully relativistic mean-field theory formulation.
-We show that the kick velocities calculated here are comparable to observed pulsar velocities.
+We calculate that the absorption cross-sections in a fully relativistic mean-field theory.
+We find that there is a remarkable angular dependence, {\it i.e.} the neutrino absorption strength is reduced in a direction parallel to the magnetic field and enhanced in the opposite direction.
+This asymmetry in the neutrino absorption is estimated to be as much as 2.2 \% of the entire neutrino momentum for an interior magnetic field of $\sim 2 \times 10^{17}$G. The pulsar kick velocities associated with this asymmetry are shown to be comparable to observed velocities.